Potato au Gratin

 Directions

 Cut potatoes into ⅛” slices.
 In a baking dish, layer potatoes in a shingle-like pattern and stand them up slightly.
-Season potatoes with 2 Tbsp olive oil and 1 Tbsp Butcher’s Blend, making sure to separate potatoes to season in between them.
+Season potatoes with 2 Tbsp Wild Mushroom & Sage Infused Olive Oil and 1 Tbsp Butcher’s Spice Blend, making sure to separate potatoes to season in between them.

-In a saucepan over medium heat add 2 Tbsp olive oil and shallots, cook 2-3 minutes until shallot is soft.
+In a saucepan over medium heat, add 2 Tbsp Wild Mushroom & Sage Infused Olive Oil and shallots, cook 2-3 minutes until shallots are soft.

 Add 2 Tbsp of flour and cook for another 2 minutes to remove the flour flavor.
 Slowly add milk while whisking constantly.
-Season with 2 tsps Butcher’s Blend, vinegar, and 1 cup cheese, stirring until cheese is melted.
+Season with 2 tsps Butcher’s Spice Blend, Tarragon White Barrel Aged Balsamic, and 1 cup cheese, stirring until cheese is melted.

-In a small bowl combine bread crumbs, ½ cup cheese, and rub.
+In a small bowl, combine Panko, ½ cup cheese, and Mediterranean Rosemary Rub & Seasoning.
 Crumble panko mixture over gratin.

 Bake for 45 minutes or until potatoes are tender and slightly browned.